Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.destroy(new Error('idle socket'));

-The cleanest error report includes four fields: operation, local address, remote address, and stage. "connect to 203.0.113.10:443 timed out from 10.0.0.5" points at a different problem than "write to accepted socket reset after 12 minutes idle."
+A useful error report includes the operation, local address, remote address, and stage. "connect to 203.0.113.10:443 timed out from 10.0.0.5" points at a very different investigation from "write to accepted socket reset after 12 minutes idle."

 stage common signal